prl-mushr/mushr-website/content/hardware/build_instructions.md

 1. Ensure that both of the robot's batteries have been charged.

 2. Plug the VESC into the 3000 mAH NiMH battery in the chassis.
+Note: If it appears that the wheels are locked in place and turning all the way to one side, this means that the servo motor has been incorrectly installed. (either in the wrong position, or that the arm was rotated) If this occurs, remove and then reattach the servo arm while the VESC is plugged in.

 3. Plug the buck converter into the 5000 mAH NiMH battery in the foundation.